Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • Hello Skylar, This morning on CKNW , David Eby stated that this project has been approved by the city.
 Is this project already approved by the Mayor and Vancouver City Councillors and when was that approval given?
 The lack of transparency on this project is very concerning.
 Please provide what arrangement BC housing and the City of Vancouver has already agreed to in regard to this 12 story SRO project on Arbutus and 8th Avenue.

-Concerned Asks asked about 2 years ago
+Concerned Asks asked almost 4 years ago

 Hi Concerned Asks,